This topic is intended for administrators and developers with administration access rights in Episerver.

 Properties based on the XHTML String (>255) property type result in a rich-text HTML editor, which you can configure by choosing which buttons are available.
 In a standard installation of Episerver CMS, the editor is a customized version of the open source rich-text editor TinyMCE.
 TinyMCE has many functions, is easy for developers to customize, and works with all browsers supported by Episerver CMS.

 This description applies to a standard installation of Episerver CMS, with a selection of functions being available.
 You can incorporate additional functions and customizations into the editor from admin view.
-See Episerver World and the official TinyMCE website for information.
+See Episerver World and the official TinyMCE website.

 You use two kinds of settings to change the editor's layout and buttons: global settings and custom settings.
 You configure the layout of the editor toolbar the same way regardless of the type of setting.